911±¬ÁĎÍř

 6) Place Massena (Massena Square) (must see)

-Massena Square is a popular place for concerts, public events and festivals.
-The Carnival Parade, Bastille Day, and other traditional observances are held in the square.
-One feature of the square is the Open Sky Museum.
-Seven Buddhist figures sit on stilts high above the square.
-At night they light up in different colors.
+It is a popular venue for concerts, public events, and festivals.
+The Carnival Parade, Bastille Day celebrations, and other traditional festivities are often held here.
+One of the square’s most distinctive features is the Open Sky Museum — seven sculpted Buddhist figures perched on high stilts above the square.
+At night, they glow in shifting colours, adding a dreamlike atmosphere.

-The Open Sky Museum also has a display of blue green "fairy" lights in a form of poetic Morse code.
-Opposite the lights is the sculpture Neufs Lignes Obliques, nine diagonal lines created for the 150th anniversary of Nice as a French city.
-Meanwhile, in the Sun Fountain, the god Apollo is in full monte watching over the city watching him.
+The Open Sky Museum also includes a display of blue-green “fairy” lights arranged in a kind of poetic Morse code.
+Opposite the lights stands “Nine Oblique Lines”, a monumental sculpture created to mark the 150th anniversary of Nice’s annexation to France.
+Nearby, in the Sun Fountain, the god Apollo stands proudly, watching over the city — and the city, in turn, seems to watch him.

 7) Cathédrale Sainte-Réparate (Saint Reparate Cathedral) (must see)